sdwck/UnlinkNL/README.md

 ## Purpose

 UnlinkNL is designed for players who want to use multiple Steam accounts while avoiding any hidden links between them.
-This can help prevent hidden matchmaking ratings or other account-based tracking in games like Dota 2 or CS:GO, ensuring a truly fresh start on each profile.
+This can help prevent hidden matchmaking ratings or other account-based tracking in games like Dota 2 or CS 2, ensuring a truly fresh start on each profile.

 **[► Download Latest Release for Windows](https://github.com/sdwck/UnlinkNL/releases/latest/download/UnlinkNL-win32-x64.zip)**